jalabrecque/website/content/talk/example/index.md

 ---
-abstract: Two examples of models that don't always give us the estimate we think it's giving us.
-1) Logistic regression with specific designs and 2) conditional estimators.
+abstract: Two examples of models that don't estimate what we expect they're estimating.
 all_day: false
 authors: []
 date: "2019-09-11T12:00:00Z"